NEWS, AWARDS, RECOGNITION (1999-2025)

 Experimental Platform | Creative Field Guide

-At its core, the platform is a hybrid—part lab, part sketchbook—designed to challenge the boundaries between human vision and machine intelligence.
-What began as a private pursuit became public in 2025, when Indovina started releasing her experiments, essays, and animated shorts under the House of Indovina name across platforms like YouTube, Instagram, and curated exhibitions.
+What began as a private exploration became public in 2025, when I started releasing essays, short films, and visual research under the House of Indovina name across YouTube, Instagram, and curated exhibitions.
+It remains a speculative engine for the emotionally resonant, the weird, and the not-yet-possible.

 2017 – Juror, Young Guns 2017